-After lunch was the highlight of the day as Peter Butcher, the chief ranger and 3 of his colleagues led us on a spectacular dive named Supermans flight.
+After lunch was the highlight of the day as Peter Butcher, the chief ranger, and 3 of his colleagues led us on a spectacular dive named Supermans flight.
 This is appropriately named for two reasons.
-Firstly, the dive starts under Petit Piton which is the mountain that Superman flies to in Superman 2 to collect a flower for Louis Lane.
+Firstly, the dive starts under Petit Piton, which is the mountain that Superman flies to in Superman 2 to collect a flower for Louis Lane.
 The other reason is what makes this dive special.
-The seabed drops away steeply and the current sweeps you past the wall of coral and fish at about 2 knots giving you the feeling that you are flying.
-No swimming required on this dive, just go with the flow.
+The seabed drops away steeply, and the current sweeps you past the wall of coral and fish at about 2 knots, giving you the feeling that you are flying.
+No swimming is required on this dive.
+Just go with the flow.

 And the day is still not over.
 After dinner down below due to a Caribbean squall, we sat around for some maths as we began the Navigation Master course for MTE.
 I will sleep well tonight.